 It is still not clear why the immune system responds abnormally in people with scleroderma.
 Some experts believe that environmental factors, such as a virus or a chemical, may trigger the response in individuals with a genetic vulnerability.

-Chemicals.
 Occupational exposure to certain chemicals can cause blood vessel constriction and attacks of Raynaud's phenomenon.
 Despite the fact that women are at higher overall risk for scleroderma, among people who are exposed to solvents at work, men face a higher risk for the disease.
 However, no specific work-related factors have been proven to cause the disorder.

 It is nearly impossible to determine whether specific chemicals may actually cause systemic scleroderma, primarily because few people develop the disease, even though many people are exposed to such chemicals.
 In addition, research has been unable to consistently repeat studies that have reported links with chemicals.

 Studies have found, however, that certain industrial toxins are significantly associated with severe lung problems in people with scleroderma.
-The toxins most likely to be associated with severe disease include epoxy resins, white spirit, solvents, and silica mixed with welding fumes.
+The toxins most likely to be associated with severe disease include epoxy resins, pesticides, white spirit, organic solvents, and silica mixed with welding fumes.

 There are no specific tests for scleroderma.
 The doctor may suspect scleroderma after taking a history of the symptoms and performing a physical examination.
 A scoring system, such as the modified Rodnan skin score, is often used to assess the severity of skin disease.
 As part of this examination, the doctor does the following: